 How Much Energy Do You Use?

-To fulfill 100% of your house’s energy needs, your solar installer will first have to determine how much is your energy consumption.
+To fulfil 100% of your house’s energy needs, your solar installer will first have to determine how much is your energy consumption.
 The most common way is to look at your previous electricity usage, which is included in your electricity bills.

 However, it’ll go beyond reading the latest bill.
 There are a few factors that a solar installer will have to keep in mind when designing a solar power system that meets all of your energy needs.
 The amount of electricity you utilize will seemingly vary from month to month and season to season.